A Type-IN is a “Jam Session for manual typewriters and the people who love them.”

 2) consider bringing your standard 8′ long folding table to line up typers for swapping, and/or a typing competition.
 I brought one at the last minute and boy was I glad, as the round style tables weren’t that typewriter-friendly.
-Also, eight people lined up along a table clacking away is a great audiovisual.
+Also, eight-plus people lined up along a table clacking away is a great audiovisual.

 3) Throw PR darts wildly; I emailed writer’s programs and english professors, design studios and fancy stationery stores.
 Then I mailed about 75 flyers to some of the above, as well as to vintage record joints, thrift stores and every single dang espresso joint near the target pub.
 Finally, mailed a one-page press release boldly claiming that typewriters were following vinyl records out of the grave that digitalization is digging for everything analog.

 4) Have props–use old cardboard to make easels, with a one-page text for the typing competition, bring some nice stationery and envelopes and stamps… we might even bring cheap perfume to splash on the letters this next time–as it’s before Valentine’s Day!